nandani537/nandani537/README.md

 ## 👋 Hi, I'm Nandani Rouniyar!
 ### 🚀 Data Analyst | Machine Learning Engineer | Power BI Expert | Telling Stories through Data

 🔍 Passionate about turning data into actionable insights and building AI-driven solutions!
-With **5+ years of experience** in **data science, machine learning, and business intelligence**, I specialize in extracting meaningful patterns, optimizing data pipelines, and delivering high-impact solutions for industries like healthcare, retail, and telecommunications.
+With **5+ years of experience** in **data science, machine learning, and business intelligence**, I specialize in extracting meaningful patterns, optimizing data pipelines, and delivering high-impact solutions for industries like healthcare, retail, and telecommunication.

 ---